brynnmcgovern/Solitaire/README.md

 wf - Move a card from waste to foundation.

-wt #T - Move a card from waste to the table column.
+wt (table column #) - Move a card from waste to the table column.

-tf #T - Move a card from the table column to the foundation.
+tf (table column #) - Move a card from the table column to the foundation.

-tt #T1 #T2 - Move a card from one table column to another.
+tt (first table column #) (second table column #) - Move a card from one table column to another.

 h - Display valid commands.